 Brooke was extremely patient throughout the entire process.
 I gave her a basic “feeling” of what I wanted the logo to portray and let her have at it.
 Once we started narrowing and choosing favorites, she was even able to pick the right color to match our office.

 Since opening, the 2 biggest compliments I get are about my optical and my logo (even if people don’t know the word monocle or what it means).
-I’m not sure if a logo always represents the actual look and feel of business but mine surely fits perfect and patients appreciate it!
+I’m not sure if a logo always represents the actual look and feel of business but mine surely fits perfectly and patients appreciate it!

 Want to learn more about Brittany Flaherty and Monocle Eye Care & Eyewear Galley?
 Watch our interview to learn more about her journey as a female Doctor of Optometry and business owner.